 Connecticut-style warm butter lobster rolls are a classic New England summer sandwich.
-Steamed, shelled, then tossed in drawn butter and dressed with lemon zest and scallions, these are the old-school lobster rolls you’ve been looking for.
+Steamed, shelled, then tossed in drawn butter and dressed with lemon zest and scallions, these are the old-school warm lobster rolls you’ve been looking for.

 Happy summer solstice, everyone!
 It’s officially summer, and that means it’s officially time to break out all the good summer recipes.
 This often includes seafood, doesn’t it?

 Born and raised in coastal cities, I know my way around seafood.
 It’s basically in my DNA.
-The first thing my family did after I gave birth to Greyson was come to Maryland, buy crab, and cover my dining table in newspaper.
+The first thing my family did after I gave birth to Greyson was come to Maryland, buy blue crab, and cover my dining table in newspaper.
 Seafood tends to come to many celebrations in my family.

 So this takes me to lobster.
 My husband has been in and out of the hospital for the last three months and is now finally home.

 Which means that it’s time for celebration food.